-2.4 Children's orphan hood
+2.4 Children's orphanhood

 Because the family is the primary safety net for children, any strategy aimed at protecting children must place a high priority on strengthening the family's capacity to care for children.
-It is therefore essential to identify orphaned children.
+It is therefore essential to identify orphaned children and to determine whether those who have one or both parents alive are living with either or both surviving parents.

-Overall, 9 percent of children under age 18 in East Province have lost one or both parents, the percent is the same at the National level.
-Nyagatare has the highest percentage of orphaned children who have lost one or both parents (11 percent).
-This percentage is lowest in Rwamagana District (7 percent), and varies between 8 percent and 10 percent in the rest of other Districts.
+Overall, 9 percent of children under age 18 in North Province have lost one or both parents, the same percentage as at National level.
+Gicumbi has the highest percentage (11 percent) of orphaned children who have lost one or both parents while this percentage is lowest in Burera District (7 percent).